 Who names a peak 10,420?
 I’m assuming that’s the elevation of this peak, which is only about a mile from Clayton Peak at the top of Big Cottonwood Canyon.
 We were excited when we found out about this hike, because it is only a little over a mile roundtrip to the summit from the parking lot– it’s a pretty steep mile, though.

+Update 2020: The parking lot at Guardsman Pass has been permanently closed.
+It is only used for shuttle access.
+We are going to go and check out what the new hike will look like, or how best to get to the trailhead.
 The trail starts at Guardsman Pass.
 To get there, go up Big Cottonwood Canyon until you see the sign for Guardsman Pass.
 Turn left on Guardsman Pass Road.
 Just 2 or 3 miles up the road, you’ll come to the pass, with a beautiful overlook and parking on the right.
 The trail climbs up from here.

 After you park, you’ll notice two trails to the right of the parking lot.
 The one on the right is steep and goes to the summit.
 That’s the one you want.
 It was steep, rocky, and a little slippery, but we saw a group of 60 year-old women climbing to the summit.
 The trail runs for a little over half a mile through ragged pines and up along the ridge.
 Off to the left several alpine lakes come into view.